jandebr/amstradPc/README.md

 # Amstrad PC

-*Amstrad PC* -- A fork of the *JavaCPC* emulator
-Primarily designed for managing and playing a collection of Basic source code files
+*Amstrad PC* -- A fork of the *JavaCPC* emulator, primarily designed for managing and playing a collection of Basic program files

 This software was created using the Java Development Kit (JDK) 9 and should be compatible with JRE/JDK 9 or higher

+There is a [Wiki](https://github.com/jandebr/amstradPc/wiki) that documents the software

 ![AmstradPC GT65 emulator](https://github.com/jandebr/amstradPc/blob/main/screenshots/AmstradPC-GT65.png)